gokr/spry/samples/browser/README.md

 Trivial example of a REPL
 =========================
-Run makeni.sh and then open ni.html in a browser.
+Run makespry.sh and then open spry.html in a browser.

 To also minify try:

   sudo npm install -g minifier
-  minify -o ni.js ni.js
+  minify -o spry.js spry.js